 is not aware of any fraud having been committed in relation to the adoption.

-NA The program only provides services in cases where birth parents' rights have already been terminated and no other consents are required.
+NA The organization only provides services in cases where birth parents' rights have already been terminated and no other consents are required.

 NA The organization provides child-focused recruitment only.